scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 However, this approach can have potential performance-reducing drawbacks:

 #.
 There may not be enough parallelism at the outer application level.
 Blindly disabling nested parallelism can result in underutilization, and consequently, slower execution.
 #.
-Globally setting the number of threads once does not take into account different components or phases of the application which can have differing requirements for optimal performance.
+Globally setting the number of threads once does not take into account different components or phases of the application, which can have differing requirements for optimal performance.
 #.
 Setting the optimal value requires the user to have a deep understanding of the issues, the architecture of the application, and the system it uses.
 #.
 There are additional settings to take into account like :code:`KMP_BLOCKTIME` (time a thread spins before going to sleep) and thread affinity settings.
 #.
 The issue is not limited to OpenMP.
 Many Python packages like Numba, PyDAAL, OpenCV, and Intel's optimized SciKit-Learn are based on Intel |R| TBB or a custom threading runtime.